 How do you know if your laundry detergent is irritating your skin?

 You'll know if your laundry detergent is irritating your skin if you are seeing signs of an allergic reaction.
 Red skin, hot skin, irritation, itchiness, swelling, and rashes are all common symptoms.
 These symptoms can appear as soon you come in contact with freshly washed laundry, or they can appear hours later.
 Generally, these types of skin reactions are limited to the specific area where the irritant came in contact with your skin.
-If you feel the reactions are all over, and you've recently swapped your laundry detergent, it may be worth switching to test if the symptoms disappear.
+If you feel the reactions are all over, and you've recently swapped your laundry detergent, it may be worth switching to see whether the symptoms disappear.

 Are all detergents good for sensitive skin?